...Who is Madame Butterfly?

-A Certified Reiki Master, Seichim Reiki Master, Intuitive Counsellor and an Intuitive Psychic, Michelle will gently assuage any worries the Seeker may have.
+A Certified Reiki Master, Intuitive Counsellor and Psychic Medium, Michelle will gently assuage any worries the Seeker may have.
 Using a combination of techniques, Madame Butterfly will intuitively extricate those pressing concerns and deliver powerful messages to the Questioner.

 The ancient art of tea-leaf reading is a relaxing, fun way to begin the reading, as well as being quite refreshing and delicious!
 Madame receives many of her psychic messages through the tea-leaves, as well as meaningful and important messages from your departed loved ones, spirit animals, guides and Guardian Angels.